Prastara

-Prastara (प्रस्तर, extension, flat top) is a sort of entablature in the Hindu temple architecture.
+Prastara (प्रस्तर, extension, flat top) is a sort of entablature in Hindu temple architecture.

 Overview

-It is a horizontal superstructure of bands and moldings above column capitals, sometimes functions as a parapet of a story.
+It is a horizontal superstructure of bands and moldings above column capitals, sometimes functioning as a parapet of a story.
 Prastara is both functional and decorative element located above the architrave of the temple.
 Being the third part of the building counting from the bottom, prastara is a very important element of the overall architectural composition of the temple.

 Meaning

 In the Dravidian context, prastara signifies a meeting place, where the two divisions of the temple, prasada varga (the Earth) and the pada varga (the Heaven), meet each other.

 Parts

 Prastara consists of several parts from bottom to top: uttara, valabhi (stringcourse above uttara), and kapota (dripstone).
 Kapota is usually shaped as a pigeon's head.